madicen/jj-tui/README.md

 2. Navigate through your assigned cards with `j/k` or arrow keys
 3. Press `o` to open the card in your browser
 4. Press `Enter` to create a branch from the selected card
-   - Creates a new commit branched from main
-   - Creates a bookmark with the short ID (e.g., `12u-add-feature-name`)
+   - Creates a **bookmark on your current commit** with the card title (or short ID) as the name
-   - Automatically prepopulates commit descriptions with the card's short ID (e.g., `$12u`)
+   - Automatically prepopulates commit descriptions with the card's short ID (e.g., `$12u`) when editing
-   - Pre-populates PR title with "$12u - Card Title" when you create a PR
+   - When you create a PR, the title is pre-populated with "$12u - Card Title"

 ### Codecks Features